M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 This chapter aims to include the following goals.

-1. Learn which types of files you can integrate into your Jupyter Book course.
+1. Learn which types of files you can integrate into your Jupyter Book.
 2. Learn how to create new files.
 3. Learn how to format your text with Markdown.
 4. Learn how to embedd images, videos, and slides.
 5. Learn how to include feedback questions.
-6. Learn how to set up an online repository (your course).

-## Different File Types for Various Purposes
+## Different File Types

 In this tutorial, we will focus on using Markdown (.md) files, as Markdown is a powerful and easy-to-learn formatting language.
 It is ideal for primarily text-based content, as well as for embedding multimedia such as images and videos.
 If you want to include code and visualizations for scientific computing, we recommend using Jupyter Notebook (.ipynb) files.